“Caprese” Quinoa Salad

-Traditional caprese salads are generally served with either a drizzle of olive oil and fresh cracked pepper OR a balsamic reduction (sometimes both if we're walkin on the wild side).
+Traditional Caprese salads are generally served with either a drizzle of olive oil and fresh cracked pepper OR a balsamic reduction (sometimes both if we're walking on the wild side).

 Oh yes, and before I let you go, we must talk about the elephant in the room.

 There, I said it.
-I made a caprese salad without the cheese.
-For an Italian girl, this is kind of sacrilege, buttt on the other hand I don't eat dairy, so what can ya do?
+I made a Caprese salad without the cheese.
+For an Italian girl, this is kind of sacrilege, but on the other hand, I don't eat dairy, so what can ya do?